 Air purifiers actually generally aren’t very complicated at all, although the designs vary from manufacturer to manufacturer.
-Some have more advanced features like timers, sensors, and more, but still operate on the same principles.
+Some have more advanced features like timers, sensors, and more, but work using the same basic principles.

 Purifiers cycle the air in a room and filter out unwanted contaminants using replaceable filter cartridges.

-As you can see in the image above, it’s sort of like running a fan in a room – except that as it move the air, more and more contaminants (or odors, and so on) are trapped.
+As you can see in the image above, it’s like running a fan in a room – except that as it moves the air more and more contaminants (or odors, and so on) are trapped.
 They’re removed permanently.